 Dates: July 10-12, 2015

-These are all the most important and worth attending Japanese conventions featuring Japanese music live shows.
-In case you’re interested to attend one of these events, be sure to regularly check out the event’s website and see if there’s any interesting artist you’d like to see live.
-Festivals can be a great occasion to attend interesting concerts not far from your home/country, and to discover new ones, other than being pretty big and interesting events covering many aspects of the Japanese culture!
+These are all the most important Japanese conventions featuring Japanese music live shows.
+In case you’re interested to attend one of these events, be sure to regularly check out the these events’ websites, and see if there’s any interesting artist you’d like to see live.
+Festivals can be a great occasion to attend interesting concerts not far from your home/country, and to discover new ones!